 This category is best for creators who want memberships on their own domain, stronger SEO control, and more flexibility across content formats.

-Beamly is a website-first all-in-one platform for podcasts, videos, blogs, courses, memberships, and digital products.
-It uses 0% platform fees for memberships and products, with Stripe processing fees still applying.
-The direct comparison page is here: Patreon vs Beamly.
+Beamly is a website-first platform for podcasts, videos, blogs, courses, memberships, and digital products.
+Beamly charges 0% platform fees on memberships and products, with Stripe processing fees still applying.
+Payments and members live in the creator’s own Stripe account.
+For a focused feature comparison, read Patreon vs Beamly.

 Ghost is a strong option for writers, journalists, and newsletter creators who want editorial control and clean paid subscriptions.
 It charges 0% transaction fees on subscriptions, with revenue coming from monthly platform pricing instead.
 Ghost is mainly built around text-first publishing, so creators who also need podcast hosting, video libraries, or courses usually need additional tools alongside it.